EdinSmartLab/OpenFOAM-Dakota/README.md

 This program, OpenFOAM-Dakota interface, is released under license GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

-A generic interface script (shell) for coupling OpenFOAM and Dakota along with examples have been provided.
+A generic interface script (bash) for coupling OpenFOAM and Dakota along with examples have been provided.

 Capabilities: This program integrates the capabilities of OpenFOAM and Sandia Dakota.
 It provides a framework for multi-physics/phase simulations, uncertainty quantification, optimization and parameter studies.